niltwill/vc-updatedscm/README.md

 - Restored the misplaced waitress in "Messing with the man" so you can use a mod to fix her model and animations to see it.
 - Moved biker's spawn location in the last cutscene of "Hog Tied" so he'l no longer appear out of nowhere (this is done to support "RestoreCutsceneFOV = 0" option in Widescreen Fix)
 - Gang Burrito's are now instantly destroyed once you park Angel in the marker in front of Biker Clubhouse in "Hog Tied" (This is done to prevent some weird stuff going on on the cutscene like in the original)
+- Removed script-related censorship for German and French languages.
 </details>

 <details>